redigaffi/junction/README.md

 #### Details
 I documented in the code already my thougths, things that can be improved, where we could have possible bottlenecks etc.

-#### Testing
+#### Testing / Linting
-Added a basic test covering the basic feature of the service, finding the optimal path between 2 assets
+- Added a basic test covering the basic feature of the service, finding the optimal path between 2 assets.
+- MYPY is used for type linting and Ruff for general code linting

+#### Notes
+For the sake of this exercise, I haven't maintained a decent git history